Felixjosemon/Awesome-Workstations/README.md

 # To Contribute

-If you wish to list your setup here
+If you wish to list your setup here:

 1. Fork the Project
 2. Create your Feature Branch (git checkout -b feature/AmazingFeature)